-A tennis elbow is a lateral epicondylitis which is the outside of the elbow.
-The muscles and tendon attaches to the bone outside the elbow are responsible for opening up your hand, bending your hand backward, and rotating your palm upward.
+A tennis elbow is lateral epicondylitis which is the outside of the elbow.
+The muscles and tendons attach to the bone outside the elbow are responsible for opening up your hand, bending your hand backward, and rotating your palm upward.
 The pain occurs due to the tendons being overworked and become agitated.
 The tendons can develop small tears which result in weaker tendons and cause pain with certain motions.

 What is Golfer’s Elbow?

 The golfer’s elbow is the medial epicondylitis which is the inside of the elbow where the wrist flexors and pronators are impacted.
 These muscles close your hands, bend your palm towards your forearm, and rotate your palm downward.
 It is also caused by overworked tendons such as repetitive wrist flexion.
 The pain generally is experienced through overextending the tendon such as swinging, throwing, or gripping.
 In rock climbing, we can be over gripping a crimp or pinches.

 Some symptoms of the tendinitis of the elbow: